-It was the second last week of hunting in October in 2007 and I was a week away from getting out of the military and myself and a friend, Darren Trist were planning on going deer hunting on opening day (October 28/07).
+It was the second last week of hunting in Ontario, October 2007, and I was a week away from getting out of the military and myself and a friend, Darren Trist were planning on going deer hunting on opening day (October 28/07).
 He had been scouting for deer at our friends parents, Ron Bartlett’s farm … Continue reading 16 Point Buck

 Using worms as bait is often scoffed at by most anglers now a days, but this tried and true bait still works to catch the lunkers.
 Worms are the most versatile bait in the walleye angler’s arsenal.
 Crawlers work in the cold water of spring and fall, and during the hottest days of summer.
 They catch walleye in rivers and lakes.
 These fish like the smell, look, and feel of a worm.
 Yet many anglers, weaned on television fishing shows and endless super-lure infomercials, consider live-worm fishing passe, even vaguely dirty.